^

 Raising a healthy baby requires getting enough nutrients during pregnancy.

-However, instead of following a healthy diet to get these nutrients, many people rely on " pink" multivitamins.
+However, instead of following a healthy diet to get these nutrients, many people rely on "pink" multivitamins.

 Multivitamins during pregnancy are, in most cases, a waste of money.
 At worst, there is a risk that they could harm you and your baby.

-Most people only need folic acid and iodine
+Most people only need folic acid and iodine.

 It is recommended to take a folic acid supplement one month before conception and during the first three months of pregnancy.
 The recommended dose is 400 micrograms per day to reduce the risk of neural tube defects (such as spina bifida) in newborns.
-Folate requirements remain high throughout pregnancy, and some people may be prescribed higher doses of folic acid or other forms of folate depending on their individual medical needs.
+Folate needs remain high throughout pregnancy, and some people may be prescribed higher doses of folic acid or other forms of folate depending on their individual medical needs.

 So why are multivitamins so popular?